 Acting Assistant Professor

 Appointment to this rank requires the completion, or promise of early completion, of academic qualifications and evidence of potential ability in teaching and research.
-Appointment is for a term of two years.
-A person will not normally be reappointed as an Instructor II.
+Appointment is for a maximum term of two years.
+A person will not normally be reappointed as an Acting Assistant Professor.
 At the end of the second year of appointment, an appointment may be offered at the rank which would be an appropriate rank or the appointment may not be renewed.
-The pre-tenure period begins at the start of the appointment as Instructor II.
+The pre-tenure period begins at the start of the appointment as Acting Assistant Professor.

 - Appointment at or promotion to the rank of Assistant Professor normally requires completion of academic qualifications, and evidence of ability in teaching and scholarly activity.
 Evidence will ordinarily be required to demonstrate that the candidate for an appointment or promotion is involved in scholarly activity, is a successful teacher, and is capable of providing instruction at the various levels in his/her discipline, but it is sufficient to show potential to meet these criteria.
 The evidence may include the opinion of scholars familiar with the candidate’s work and capability.

-- Initial appointments at this rank are normally for a term of three years, but in exceptional circumstances may be for a lesser period.
-Renewal of an individual’s appointment is for a term of three years.
-If an additional renewal is granted, it is for two years.
+- Initial appointments at this rank are normally for a term of four years, but in exceptional circumstances may be for a lesser period.
+Renewal of an individual’s appointment is for a term of four years with mandatory review for tenure and promotion in year 7.